 Organizations that want to build and maintain trust with their vendors and consumers need to have a multifold approach to the detection, and prevention of fraud.
 Using bad technological solutions or improper regulations can result in noncompliance and friction during customer onboarding.
 Also, constant fraud leads to higher operational costs and also hurts brand reputation.

 Fraudsters use similar tactics against eCommerce platforms that they do for financial institutions.
 Marketplaces and apps are later seeing significant growth in different types of fraud.
 According to a report, account takeover fraud grew by 54% in 2020.
 Identity-related fraud for financial institutions grew by 69% for eCommerce in mid-to-large size retailers.

 By following up with Anti-money laundering (AML) compliance, companies will have to follow KYC for customer verification. eCommerce marketplaces also have to follow KYB compliance for detecting and preventing vendor-related fraud.
-By following all the compliances, eCommerce marketplaces and apps will be able to effectively verify the identities of vendors and consumers alike.
+By following all the compliances, eCommerce marketplaces, and apps will be able to verify the identities of vendors and consumers alike effectively.
 This also improves customer experience, prevents fraud, and ensures happy and loyal customers.